Multi-partonic medium induced cascades in expanding media: Introduction

 In a recent work \cite{Adhya:2019qse}, we have presented a study of the distribution of medium-induced gluons and the jet calculated using the evaluation of in-medium evolution with splitting kernels derived from the gluon emission spectra for expanding profiles.
 Scaling behavior of splitting kernels was derived for low-$x$ and high-$x$ regimes in the asymptote of large times and its impact on the resulting jet $\Raa$ was discussed.\footnote{Since, at that point, we were including only gluons, we were referring to the phenomenological jet suppression factor as $Q_{AA}$.} For the full phase space of the radiation, the scaling of jet $\Raa$ with an effective quenching parameter was introduced.

 In this paper, the main aim is to study the impact of the medium expansion on observed jet suppression within more realistic description of the jet production.
 The description is improved by: 1) by including both gluon and quark degrees of freedom for partonic cascades into the evolution equations; 2) by improving on the description of the initial parton spectra.
 This should provide more realistic calculation of nuclear modification factor and more realistic values of quenching parameter, $\hat{q}$, to be extracted from the data.
 Within this description we evaluate the rapidity dependence of $\Raa$ and path-length dependence of the energy loss (via jet $v_2$) and study if measurements of inclusive jet suppression differential in rapidity and azimuthal angle are sensitive to the way how the medium expands.
-Furthermore, we study the sensitivity of these more differential jet observables on the time of the onset of the quenching for the case of Bjorken expansion.
+Furthermore, we study the sensitivity of observables on effects from nuclear modification of parton distribution functions, effects from vacuum-like emissions in the plasma, and sensitivity on the time of the onset of the quenching.

 The paper is organized as follows.
 In Sec.~\ref{sec:spectra} we summarize the single parton emission spectra and the in-medium splitting rates for possible flavor combinations at the leading order.
 Next, we introduce the coupled evolution equations to arrive at the medium evolved parton spectra with the in-medium splitting functions as the kernels of the evolution.
 In Sec.~\ref{sec:jetsup}, we first calculate jet $\Raa$ from moments of medium evolved partonic spectra for quark and gluon initiated jets.
 Then, in the next four subsection we analyze the transverse momentum dependence, initial-time dependence, rapidity dependence, and path-length dependence of the jet suppression.
 We summarize and conclude in Sec.~\ref{sec:summary}.